LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 Multiple ``onCompare`` methods can be provided, each specialized to compare against particular object types.
-For example, an ``integer`` type would want to permit itself to be compared against other integer objects, but it might also want to be comparable to decimal objects.
+For example, an ``integer`` type would want to permit itself to be compared against other integer objects, but it should also want to be comparable to decimal objects.
 Such an ``integer`` type would have one ``onCompare`` method for integer objects and another for decimal objects.
 This example also shows how the ``onCompare`` method can be manually called on